Beginner’s cookbook¶

 plt.show()

 A2.
-Simulation with several bodies¶
+Simulation with several rigid bodies¶

 import capytaine as cpt